danpaul/jsmo/README.md

 * The value of this tag object is an array.
 * The first element of this array is an object.
   * This object defines the tag's attributes.
-* The second element of the array is either an array or a string.
+* The second element of the array is an array, a string or a function returning an array or a string.
+  * If it is a function, that function will get called and the reuturn value will get compiled
   * If it is an array it defines the tag's children.
   * If it is a string, it is considered literal markup and gets included into the markup directly.
 * If a string is used as the second element of the array, an optional third element may be given which is an array which defines the elements children (this would normally be the second element of the array).